AndreaFitz/safeguarding-hub/README.md

   Responsive navbar with dropdown menus for easy navigation across the site.

 - **Landing Page**
-  Introduction to safeguarding and its importance.
+  Simple introduction to safeguarding, what it means and its importance.

 - **Key Principles Cards**
   Visually engaging cards explaining each safeguarding principle with supporting images and descriptions.